-- Joint statement on nuclear issues (23 November 2010) by the Foreign Ministers of Australia and Japan.
+- Joint statement on nuclear issues (23 November 2010) by the then Foreign Ministers of Australia and Japan.

 - Agreement between the Government of Australia and the Government of Japan concerning reciprocal provision of supplies and services between the Australian Defence Force and the Self-Defense Forces of Japan (or Acquisition and Cross Servicing Agreement) (31 January 2013)